Advertisement

 Mineral makeup, in its purest form, is makeup that comes directly from the minerals of earth.
 However, it isn’t just the minerals that make the makeup unique; the process through which the minerals are finely ground is just as important, because it is the light, airy “feel” of a good mineral makeup, its amazing covering power and the fact that it doesn’t clog pores that make it the most popular cosmetic of the new millennium.

-Unfortunately, not all-mineral makeup is the same.
-There are two major camps.
-The first - like Bare Minerals (the product range from Bare Escentuals) – is free from preservatives, artificial colors, talc, oils, fragrances and other skin irritants.
+Genuine mineral makeup products are free from preservatives, artificial colors, talc, oils, fragrances and other skin irritants.
 They don’t use fillers or binders and are virtually weightless.
-These brands remain true to the original concept of providing natural makeup while managing to provide adjustable coverage from light to full.
+Such products remain true to the original concept of providing natural makeup while managing to provide adjustable coverage from light to full.

-The other camp, by contrast, is made up of several highly respected cosmetic brands that have opted not to remain true to the purity of earth minerals.
+In contrast, several highly respected cosmetic brands have opted not to remain true to the purity of earth minerals.
 They choose to add oil, talc, waxes, fillers, colors, binders, preservatives, or other chemical additives to their formulas.

 A controversial issue is the inclusion of an ingredient called bismuth oxycholoride.
 While it is true that bismuth oxycholoride is a mineral, it isn’t one found naturally from the earth, being a by-product of lead and copper processing.
 Some companies choose to use this mineral because of its pearlizing agent, which gives skin a wonderful “candlelight glow.”
 Others use it because of its “filling” or “bulking” properties.
 Either way, bismuth oxycholoride can irritate skin, causing it to break out in a rash or itch uncontrollably.